poing/JS2PySecrets/docs_source/contributing/tests.md

-!!! success "Chaning a Series"
+!!! success "Chaining a Series"

-	The Python wrapper __does not__ operate like Javascript   calls are not sequential.
+	The Python wrapper __does not__ operate like Javascript, calls are not sequential.

 	=== " :fontawesome-brands-python: Python"